Miss Langley, Miss Radcliffe and Mrs Tasker welcome you to Woodpecker Class

 We then decided to read the book that landed with the space ship.
 That is where we found out that an alien called Beegu has crash landed on our planet and has lost her Mummy.
 She needs our help and children are the only people who will understand.

 We hid for a little bit to see if Beegu would come out but it didn’t work.
 So we decided to put posters up around the school and inform everyone that there is an alien on the loose!
-We hope to find her soon and make sure we can get her home safely.
+We hope to find her soon and will make sure we can get her home safely.

 In preparation for Remembrance Day, we have been making stain glass poppies.
-We have created these by either using glitter, sequins or tissue paper to decorate them.
+We have created these by using either glitter, sequins or tissue paper to decorate them.
 Not only have we made red poppies but we have also made purple ones too.
 This is because purple poppies represent the lives of all the animals that fought in wars to help the soldiers.
 You will see our stain glass poppies on display in our window.

 During the last week of term, we created our own self portraits.
 We did this in a creative way by taking photos of ourselves.
 Mrs Tasker cut the photo into 4 pieces.
 We then only had to draw parts of our portraits.
 The woodpecker children did brilliantly at including details and making their drawings match their pictures.
 Our self portraits are now on display outside our classroom.

 On Friday 9th October we raised awareness and spoke about mental health.
 As a class we discussed how we can support people around us and not just people who are our friends.
 We spoke about the importance of being kind and making sure nobody feels alone.
-We came up with ways on how to cheer people up.
-We made buntin which was covered in our favourite jokes and all had a giggle listening to them.
+We came up with ways to cheer people up.
+We made buntin which was covered in our favourite jokes and we all had a giggle listening to them.
 We also wore yellow to raise awareness for Hello Yellow day.

 This term we are learning about rainforests.
 We have been learning about what a rainforest is, the animals that live there, the different layers of the forest and the troubles they can have.
 We have spent 3 weeks of geography lessons becoming experts!
 The Woodpeckers are great at identifying the 4 layers of the rainforest with our actions and they can tell you lots of facts.